jaggedprospect/Flora/README.md

 ## Installation

-Download and unzip the application folder.
+Download the contents of the Flora repository folder.

-Open Android Studio.
-Open the application folder as an Existing Project.
+Open Android Studio and create a New Project.

+Import the necessary JAVA files, XML files and assets into the New Project.

 Select an Android Virtual Device (AVD) or use an external device via USB Debugging.